Last updated: 27 September 2021

 (d) communicate with you about our Services, for example, to notify you about updates to our Services;

 (e) provide technical support in relation to our Services, for example, to respond to your requests for assistance, to analyse crash information, and to repair and improve the Services; and

 (f) customise your experience and deliver personalised information or data to you to make your experience unique and relevant to you.
-In the case of the Liminal Platform, this includes data relating to psychometric and enjoyability ratings that you enter while using the Liminal Platform.

 4.2 To improve and develop your experience and our Services.